 July 14, 2014 | by Rachel Reed, Elizabeth Wason, and Lara Zielin

-The cornerstone of Detroit’s comeback rests on more than sweeping legislation or bankruptcy rulings.
 One at a time, grassroots and entrepreneurial projects are transforming the Motor City, and LSA alumni are a part of it.
-Click the image above to launch our interactive map.
+We've updated our map to include even more alumni who are building the culture, commerce, and cuisine in Detroit.
+Learn about these LSA innovators by clicking the image above to launch our interactive map.

 If you want to find innovation in Detroit, follow your taste buds.
 They’ll lead you to a burgeoning food scene with no fewer than 10 soon-to-open restaurants slated to alter the scope of eating in the Motor City.
 But none of them fill the particular niche that alumnus Evan Hansen (’01) has in mind with his new restaurant, Selden Standard.

 “Detroit doesn't have many mid-to-upper-level restaurants that are casual,” says Hansen.
 “There are great places, mostly inexpensive or fine dining.
 But in a city where young professionals are one of the fastest growing groups, it can't all be ethnic fare and white linens.
 We want it to be affordable, upbeat, and fun when you walk into Selden Standard, and every table should feel like its own party.”